 As with anyone, not just Dementia sufferers, putting them at ease in an embarrassing situation is the ethical way to help.
 Encourage independence where possible, chat to them reassuringly and use humour appropriately if you think it will put them at ease.

 So hopefully the above will help you to assist when caring for someone with a disability such as dementia.
 But it is also worth bearing in mind certain safety features that will help the process run a bit more smoothly.

 – Check that the floor is not slippy and use non-slip mats where possible.

 – Don’t leave cleaning products where a person with dementia might get access to them, they might not recognise the dangers with them.

 – You should also take into consideration your own safety by incorporating some mobility aids that will be able to assist both you and the person with dementia.
-Some helpful aids include, grab rails, shower and bath seats, non-slip mats, level entry showers and half-height bi fold shower doors.
+Some helpful aids include, grab rails, shower and bath seats, non-slip mats, easy-access baths, level entry showers and half-height bi fold shower doors.